Panoptikum-social/blog.panoptikum.social/_posts/2016-12-11-recommendation.markdown

 Login to see proposals based on subscribed podcasts and likes.

 At last one of the core features (in my humble opinion) arrived.
-Panoptikum.io shows two brand new lists:
+Panoptikum.social shows two brand new lists:
 * Listeners of the podcasts you listen to, also listen to
 * Users, who like the same podcasts as you, also like